-In his most recent book, Antifragile, Taleb offers some simple heuristics to help businesses and individuals thrive in a life swirling with volatility.
-Before he does that, though, Taleb makes the case that people/systems/organizations/things/ideas can be described in one of three ways: fragile, resilient, or antifragile.
+In Antifragile, Taleb offers some simple heuristics to help businesses and individuals thrive in a life swirling with volatility.
+Before he does that, though, Taleb makes the case that people, systems, organizations, things, and ideas can be described in one of three ways: fragile, resilient, or antifragile.

 Which category best describes you?
 Let’s take a look at the triad.